StakeandRelax-Validator/docs/validators/relaying/hermes.md

 ## Testing the setup

-Let's do a quick test to see things work properly.
+Let's do a quick test to see if things work properly.

 ```bash
 hermes start
 ```

-Once we see things load up correctly and there are no fatal errors, we can break out of hermes with **ctrl-c**.
+Once we see things load up correctly and there are no fatal errors, we can break out of Hermes with **ctrl-c**.

 ## Configuring systemd

-Now we will setup hermes to be run by systemd, and to start automatically on reboots.
+Now we will setup Hermes to be run by systemd, and to start automatically on reboots.

 Create the following configuration to **/etc/systemd/system/hermes.service**